JozefR/TradeDash/README.md

  - [X] Implement basics tables without real data based on excel option trade sheets.
  - [ ] Build simple header in the home page (just for learning purpose)
  - [ ] Find simple, easy to use and free dashboard for my home page.
+ - [ ] For stock view implement dropdown with strategies and calculate indicators based on picked strategy.

 #### Back End
  - [X] Create basic EF model.